-Although the District will hold ultimate responsibility for providing Special Education services, PCS is committed to ensuring all IEPs are properly implemented and all students requiring services are adequately served.
-All special education services at PCS will be delivered by individuals or agencies qualified to provide special education services as required by California's Education Code and the IDEA.
-PCS staff shall participate in all mandatory District in-service training relating to special education.
-The District agrees to allow PCS staff access to all Special Education related professional development opportunities that are available to other employees of the District.
+Although the District will hold ultimate responsibility for providing Special Education services (so long as MHS operates as a school of the District for purposes of special education), MHS is committed to ensuring all IEPs are properly implemented and all students requiring services are adequately served.
+All special education services at MHS will be delivered by individuals or agencies qualified to provide special education services as required by California's Education Code and the IDEA.
+Identified MHS staff may participate in all mandatory District in-service training relating to special education and shall participate in in-service training as directed by the District.

+The District will be responsible for the hiring, training, and employment of site staff necessary to provide special education services to MHS students, including, without limitation, special education teachers, paraprofessionals.
 The District shall be responsible for the hiring, training, and employment of itinerant staff necessary to provide special education services to Charter School students, including, without limitation, speech therapists, occupational therapists, behavioral therapists, and psychologists.